aboubacartoure93/Cuny/README.md

 CUNYversity: Cunyversity is a marketplace that allows student to exchange goods and services safely.

-Moto: Everything a studeny needs...!
+Moto: Everything a student needs...!

-Day:5 (update when finish)
+Day:6 (update when finish)

 -----------------------------------------
 vim ~/.bashrc